logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 After I had written what I thought to be an 80%-finished draft of this post, I by complete coincidence stumbled upon quite a different sort of 2024 post - a [2024 *letter*](https://zhengdongwang.com/2024/12/29/2024-letter.html).
 That author wrote that he got into writing yearly letters by reading [yet another writer's](https://danwang.co/2023-letter/) annual letters.

-As I began reading one letter, and then the next, I felt a dawning realization that compared to the year in review I had drafted, these were letters of a different sort.
+As I began reading one letter and then the next, I felt the dawning realization that compared to the year in review I had drafted, these were letters of a different sort.
 First, both authors were scholars: voracious readers, deep thinkers, and skilled prose-smiths.
 But more pressingly, hadn't I been reading for a while now?
 And why was my scroll bar so small?
 Then I saw: these letters were 8,000 and 13,000 words long.
 That's like a year's worth of blog posts!
-Which, okay, makes a certain kind of sense, it's a Year in Review after all, but man!
+Which, okay, makes a certain kind of sense, it's a *year* in review after all, but man!

-And yet because of my immediate admiration for the authors' intellect and prose, reading these long-ass letters was a delight.
-And at the end, when one exhorted, "I don’t understand why more people aren’t writing \[year-end letters\]"?
+And yet reading these long-ass letters was a delight.
+So when at the end of the letter, the author exhorted, "I don’t understand why more people aren’t writing \[year-end letters\]"...
 To hear my new brother-in-arms of year-in-review writing speak directly-to-my-heart like that was all it took.
 I knew I had to scrap my entire post and rewrite it: not as a post, but as a *letter*.

 So you - whoever made the foolish decision to read *my* year in review letter - are quite lucky.
 Now I'm a part of this conga-line of annual letters.
 And in place of the easily digestible bullet points and brevity of my initial draft, instead you get to slog through the clumsy prose of a guy who's doing that thing where you subconsciously imitate the tone of the most recent book you've been reading[^1].

 **But don't worry.**

 Unlike those bozos (god bless them), I'm not a scholar.
 I'm a clown[^2].
 A bozo, if you will.
 And I know who I am!
 Sort of.
 So I will keep this letter authentically me.
-It's already better than the draft -- the bullets were robotic and sterile.
-But I'm not a robot, I'm human -- just look at how good I am at captchas!
+It's already better than that accursed draft, with its bullet points so robotic and sterile.
+I'm not a robot, I'm human -- just look at how good I am at captchas!
 And I'm not sterile, I'm... fertile?
 That sounds a bit funny.

 Hey, speaking of "funny"!
 Well, I should probably get on with the letter, but just keep that word "funny" in your head, and let's start with the part of the letter that's about: